Planning for the future of the GÉANT network

-The growth has been driven by R&E, where the traffic volume has grown by more than 70% (LHCONE and GÉANT R&E IP), while in contrast, commercial Internet access traffic has grown by just 30%.
+The growth has been driven by research and education, where the traffic volume has grown by more than 70% (LHCONE and GÉANT R&E IP), while in contrast, commercial Internet access traffic has grown by just 30%.
 Interestingly, this GÉANT commercial Internet traffic growth is in line with the Internet traffic growth seen by commercial providers.
-The R&E community is therefore faced with a major challenge: its traffic growth rate is over twice as large as the commercial Internet’s growth rate.
+The research and education community is therefore faced with a major challenge: its traffic growth rate is over twice as large as the commercial Internet’s growth rate.

 The growth rate for the Lambda services amounted to 12% approximately, however growth in this type of network is mainly related to new service uptake rather than to traffic growth within existing services.

 What implications does this have?

 Should research and education traffic growth continue at this rate, in 10 years’ time GÉANT would receive 140 times the amount of traffic it receives today.
 By comparison, within the same time frame, a commercial provider with a growth rate of 30% would see its traffic increase 14 times.
 The main implication of this is that classic/standard solutions cannot work for GÉANT in the longer-term and GÉANT must look at innovative ways of delivering its network.